kaepek/calibration/README.md

 12. Start the network source program on computer #1. `npm run network-serial:collect-source --device_id=0 --sync_host=0.0.0.0 --seconds_to_collect=2` .
 13. After you are happy enough data has been collected stop collection by unplugging Teensy 4.0 #1.
 14. Ensure `network-serial:collect-source` is stopped for both computers.
 By typing `Ctrl-c` into the relevant terminal sessions.
 15. At this point the `network-serial:collect-sync` will merge the dataset and create an output file `./calibration-data/[run_id].jsonl` on computer #1.
-If this does not work try manually merging the files, see the next section below, otherwise move on to data analysis.
+If this does not work try manually merging the files, see the next section below, otherwise move on to [data analysis section](#data-analysis).

-## Manually merging the datasets if network merge fails:
+## Manually merging the datasets if network merge fails

 1. Each source program will write to the `/tmp` folder before network transmission is attempted.
 Take the `/tmp/serial-data-device-[x].jsonl` file from the `/tmp` folder's from each computer and place into a folder under `./calibration-data/[experiment-name]/` of computer #1.
 2. Combine datasets into a single file `node calibration/combine-multicapture-files.js [experiment-name]`